List of Boston band members

-Boston is an American rock band formed in 1975 in Boston, Massachusetts, by multi-instrumentalist Tom Scholz, who was joined by vocalist Brad Delp, guitarist Barry Goudreau, bassist Fran Sheehan and drummer Jim Masdea (who was replaced by Sib Hashian).
+Boston is an American rock band formed in 1975 in Boston, Massachusetts, by multi-instrumentalist Tom Scholz, who was joined by vocalist Brad Delp, guitarist Barry Goudreau, bassist Fran Sheehan and drummer Jim Masdea (who was soon replaced by Sib Hashian).
 The band has since gone under various line-up changes with Scholz as the band's only continuous member.

 History

 Tom Scholz first started writing music in 1969 while he was attending Massachusetts Institute of Technology (MIT), where he wrote an instrumental song, "Foreplay".
 While attending MIT, Scholz joined the band Freehold, where he met guitarist Barry Goudreau and drummer Jim Masdea, who would later become members of Boston.
 Vocalist Brad Delp was added to the collective in 1970.
 After graduating with a master's degree, Scholz worked for Polaroid, using his salary to build a recording studio in his basement and to finance demonstration tapes recorded in professional recording studios.

 In 1973 Scholz formed the band Mother's Milk with Delp, Goudreau, and Masdea.
 That group disbanded by 1974, but Scholz subsequently worked with Masdea and Delp to produce six new demos, including "More Than a Feeling", "Peace of Mind", "Rock and Roll Band", "Something About You" (then entitled "Life Isn't Easy"), "Hitch a Ride" (then entitled "San Francisco Day"), and "Don't Be Afraid".
 Scholz stated they finished four of the six by the end of 1974, and they finished "More Than a Feeling" and "Something About You" in 1975.
 Scholz played all the instruments on the demos, except for the drums, which were played by Masdea, and used self-designed pedals to create the desired guitar sounds.

 This final demo tape attracted the attention of promoters Paul Ahern and Charlie McKenzie.
 Masdea left the band around this time.
 The duo recruited Goudreau on guitar, bassist Fran Sheehan, and drummer Sib Hashian to create a performing unit that could replicate Scholz's richly layered recordings on stage.
 Their debut album, Boston, released on August 25, 1976, ranks as one of the best-selling debut albums in U.S. history with over 17 million copies sold.
 Scholz completed the second Boston album two years after the debut album's release.
 The second album, Don't Look Back, was released by Epic in August 1978.

 In late 1979, Scholz got in a dispute with the band's manager, Paul Ahern, over song ownership.
 Delayed by the dispute, Scholz suggested that in the meantime, the individual members should work on whatever other projects they might be considering.
 Goudreau left the band in 1981 and formed Orion the Hunter.